Windows – much more than a view

 A double-glazed window uses two panes, separated by a gap which is filled with air or an insulating gas such as argon.
 It is also known as an insulating glass unit (IGU).

-Although gaps can vary between 6 and 12mm, a 12mm gap has the optimal insulation performance and is therefore most common.
+Although gaps can vary between 6 and 12mm, a 12mm gap is most common as it has the optimal insulation performance.
 Argon gas is a better insulator than air, though slightly more expensive, and in combination with low-E glass and high performance frames can give an excellent thermal performance.

 You can vary the glass you use for the two panes in a double glazing unit, and you can choose two different types of glass for each pane.